The Connection Between the 1908 Hazel Drew Murder and the 1990’s Twin Peaks’ Character Laura Palmer

 “DREW CASE BAFFLES TROY AUTHORITIES – Unable to Find Where Girl Passed Night Before She Was Murdered – Police Investigating Trips Which Girl Made to New York, Boston and Providence “

-Hazel Drew’s murder and the investigation to follow also received national attention from Colorado’s Herald Democrat and The Chicago Tribune.
+Hazel Drew’s murder and the following investigation also received national attention from Colorado’s Herald Democrat and The Chicago Tribune.
 They all turned their focus to the small resort town of Sand Lake and its hamlets of Averill Park, Taborton and Poestenkill.

 If you’d like to know more about Sand Lake visit “The Sand Lake Connection”